risk-first/website/Complexity-Risk.md

 > "Shipping first time code is like going into debt.
 A little debt speeds development so long as it is paid back promptly with a rewrite...
 The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as interest on that debt.
 Entire engineering organisations can be brought to a stand-still under the debt load of an unconsolidated implementation, object-oriented or otherwise." - [Ward Cunningham, 1992, _Wikipedia, Technical Debt_](https://en.wikipedia.org/wiki/Technical_debt)

-Building a low-complexity first-time solution is often a waste:  in the first version, we're usually interested in reducing [Feature RIsk](Feature-Risk) as fast as possible.
+Building a low-complexity first-time solution is often a waste:  in the first version, we're usually interested in reducing [Feature Risk](Feature-Risk) as fast as possible.
 That is, putting working software in front of users to get [feedback](Meeting-Reality).
 We would rather carry [Complexity Risk](Complexity-Risk) than take on more attendant [Schedule Risk](Scarcity-Risk#schedule-risk).

 So a quick-and-dirty, over-complex implementation mitigates the same [Feature Risk](Feature-Risk) and allows you to [Meet Reality](Meeting-Reality) faster.